whatsupbros/kafka-cheat-sheet/README.md

 ## [kafkacat](https://github.com/edenhill/kafkacat)

-> Note: `kafkacat` is a powerful tool to work with Kafka Cluster written in C. It can operate in both consumer and producer mode, it is fast, it can read topic headers, but it currently does not support all Kafka features (i.e. there is no producer mode for AVRO serialized topics).
+> Note: `kafkacat` is a powerful tool to work with Kafka Cluster written in C. It can operate in both consumer and producer mode, it is fast, it can read topic headers, but it currently does not support all Kafka features (i.e. there is no producer mode for Avro serialized topics).

 ### `kafkacat` for Windows